particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 **256K binary edge case**

 {{!-- BEGIN shared-blurb c44d9da5-6a99-46cc-a6e9-c9405c8fc578 --}}
-On Gen 3 devices including the Argon, Boron, B Series SoM, and Tracker, when upgrading from 3.0 or earlier to 3.1 or later, there is an edge case that can cause your old code to run.
+On Gen 3 devices including the Argon, Boron, B-Series SoM, and Tracker, when upgrading from 3.0 or earlier to 3.1 or later, there is an edge case that can cause your old code to run.
 This will only occur when flashing over USB from Workbench, or using `particle flash --local` or `particle flash --serial` from the Particle CLI.
 This problem does not occur with OTA flashing or Device Restore.

 When binaries were expanded from 128K to 256K maximum, this was accomplished by moving the start address 128K earlier in flash memory.
 The logic in the Device OS 3.1.0 and later bootloader is to check the 128K slot first, if there is a valid binary it will be used.
 This is necessary to make sure you can successfully using `particle flash <device> tinker`, `particle flash --local tinker`.